duck-sec/miniserver/README.md

-  -h, --help            show this help message and exit -sf, --servefiles     Serve files in the directory miniserver runs in - Defaults to False -dp, --disablepost    Disable server accepting POST requests -p PORT, --port PORT  Port to listen on - Defaults to 8000 - False by default
+  -h, --help            show this help message and exit -sf, --servefiles     Serve files in the directory miniserver runs in - Defaults to False -dp, --disablepost    Disable server accepting POST requests -p PORT, --port PORT  Port to listen on - Defaults to 8000
 ```

 Example output